 In 2013, the Centers for Medicare & Medicaid Services released the "National Physician Payment Transparency Program" (formerly known as the Sunshine Act) which requires manufacturers of pharmaceuticals or medical devices to publicly report payments made to physicians and teaching hospitals thereby creating greater transparency around the financial relationships that occur among them.
 Indirect payments to faculty are exempted from reporting when the CME activity meets the accreditation requirements and standards of the ACCME and/or the eligibility requirements and standards of the AAFP CME Credit System.
-(1991) (2014 April BOD)
+(1991) (2014 COD)

 Share this page